ethany04/ethany04.github.io/README.md

 Personal portfolio created with Next.js and CSS (Tailwind and classic)

-Website now live at https://portfolio-nine-self-16.vercel.app/ !
+Website now live at https://ethanzyu.me !
-(Custom URL coming soon, site still WIP)